Books

 Book Chapters

 Cárcamo, Jennifer A (forthcoming).
 “Honoring our Migrant Mothers, the Domestic Workers: Salvadoran Student-Community Organizing in California”.
-Engendering U.S. Central American Women’s Testimonios.
-Edited by Karina Alma, Alicia Ivonne Estrada, Ester Hernandez, and Yajaira Padilla (Los Angeles, 2023).
+Engendering Voices: Central American Women in Diaspora.
+Edited by Karina Alma, Alicia Ivonne Estrada, and Ester Hernandez (University of Arizona Press, 2026).

 Book Reviews